Harley Academy

 Whilst precise steps have not yet been announced, we believe there will be an announcement regarding the introduction of mandatory aesthetics training and qualification requirements before Spring 2022.

-Harley Academy remains committed to upholding and promoting the highest standards in medical aesthetics.
+Harley Academy remains committed to upholding and promoting the highest standards in medical aesthetics training.
 We hope that positive change will be forthcoming on the back of this report and look forward to bringing you the latest developments on this, as they happen.

 Download our full prospectus